usaid-cs/yesterday-i-learned/life.md

 - ["Never make the same mistake twice"](https://www.quora.com/What-does-Gus-mean-when-he-advises-Walt-Dont-make-the-same-mistake-twice) is not the same as "Always learn from your mistakes."
 The latter still implies you can fail again.
 - You are much more likely to have a good career if you are universally, consistently nice to your colleagues.
 - People with kids naturally have less time furthering their professional development.
 A natural cause for why young people fresh out of college are often, despite the lack of experience, better hires.
+- When sending resumes through Gmail, [Google will analyse it and potentially spam filter it](https://medium.com/swlh/why-you-should-never-send-your-cv-via-gmail-b4fddd35fb3e).
+Better send with a simple password, or, better, not use Gmail.
+- [Software developers are just tech mercenaries](https://news.ycombinator.com/item?id=29933218).
+They have been trained to work with no loyalty.
+- [Books can't tell you what to do](https://rchaves.app/pragmatic-pragmatic-programmer/); they can only give you suggestions. ["Using your best judgment"](https://news.ycombinator.com/item?id=29800878) is what you should actually learn, and increasing accuracy when making good decisions separates you from junior developers.

 ## Welcome criticism